otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Decision

-We’ve decide to use a 3072-bit key produced by
+We’ve decide to use a 3072-bit key produced by:

-1. a DH function which takes as argument the other party’s exponent through a data message and produces a mix key.
+1. a DH function which takes as an argument the other party’s exponent through a data message to produce mix key.
-2. a KDF (SHA3-256) function which takes as argument the previous mix key to produce a new one.
+2. a KDF (SHA3-256) which uses the previous mix key to produce a new one.

-The DH function will run every n = 3 times because of the following reasons:
+The DH function will run every n = 3 times because:

-1. It is a small number so a particular key can only be compromised for a maximum of 2\*n ratchets.
+1. It is a small number so a particular key can only be compromised for a maximum of 2 \* n ratchets.
 This means that the maximum ratchets that will use the mix key or a key derived from the mix key is 6.
 2. The benefit of using an odd number is for simplicity of implementation.
 With an odd number, both Alice and Bob can generate a new public and secret key at the